 Skip to main content

-Learn Shikhar Taal: The 17-Beat | Tabla Theka
+Rare Shikhar Taal (17-Beat) Lesson | Tabla Theka

 Introduction to Shikhar Taal

 Shikhar Taal is an uncommon and complex rhythmic cycle (taal) in Hindustani classical music, featuring a unique 17-beat structure.
-As a *vishamapadi* (asymmetrical) taal, it stands apart from more common cycles like Teentaal or Ektaal, offering a challenging yet rewarding platform for seasoned performers.
+As a vishamapadi (asymmetrical) taal, it stands apart from more common cycles like Tritaal or Ektaal, offering a challenging yet rewarding platform for seasoned performers.

-Watch a Demonstration of Shikhar Taal
+Watch a Live Demonstration of Shikhar Taal

-Taal Structure and Characteristics
+The Structure and Characteristics of Shikhar Taal

 The 17 matras (beats) of Shikhar Taal are uniquely subdivided into five vibhags (divisions) of 4, 4, 3, 2, and 4 beats.
 This intricate structure is marked by 5 taalis (claps) and, notably, has no khaali (wave).

-• Clap / Taali: 5 (On the 1st, 5th, 9th, 12th, and 14th beats)
+Clap (Taali)5 (On the 1st, 5th, 9th, 12th, and 14th beats)

 Shikhar Taal Theka (17 Beats)